Courtesy of:- Ray Lo, and the Spurs List

 Spurs finally got a goal back when Yeates' centre was met by Slabber.
 Jamie's

 effort was beaten out by Logan but Slabber followed up and took the ball to

 the right-hand post before turning it into the middle for Malcolm to tap

 over the line.
-The Foxes protests were waved away by the Ref but increased
+The "Foxes"' protests were waved away by the ref but Leicester increased

 their resolve and they pushed forward, pinning the homeside in their own

 half for most of the remaining time.
 Spurs tried to hoof the ball up field